 Christmas day is awesome, lots of food and gifts, spending time with loved ones and watching your search for that perfect gift pay off.

-Christmas isn’t just about that one day, it is a whole season of kindness, laughter, crafts, baking, singing, dancing and movie watching.
+Christmas isn’t just about that one day, it is an entire season of kindness, laughter, crafts, baking, singing, dancing and movie watching.

 It is celebrating our achievements through the year and making bigger and more exciting plans for the following year.